superintgr/native/README.md

 By calling the method `is_constructor`, the instance will return a boolean variable.

-Since the object is linear, we can have an indirect access to the task attributes via setting up an observer system and a master console which measures the observer states and keeps the device in constant pattern.
+Since the object is linear, we can have an indirect access to the task attributes via setting up an observer system and a master console which measures the observer states and keeps the system properties conserved throughout.

+Create a task on the master whose input through running a query at specified observer device, permutes the field properties and returns the state of the device under the induced disturbance.

+`injection = torch.rand(512, 2).requires_grad == True`
+`